epidemian/advent-of-code-2024/README.md

 ### Day 2: Red-Nosed Reports

+Simple numeric puzzle, nothing crazy.
+A nice practice of polishing common patterns of parsing + data crunching.

 ### Day 3: Mull It Over

+A weird one.
+Solved with regexes just because i didn't feel like doing the string parsing "manually".

 ### Day 4: Ceres Search

+First grid puzzle of the season.
+Not an easy one to be only day 4!
+This felt like a nice exercise in trying to express a simple task (finding "XMAS" or the X-MAS crosses) in code in the most readable way, which was not too easy to do in Rust, given the usual bias of the language towards correctness instead of expressivity.
+I'm quite happy with the result :)

 ### Day 5: Print Queue

+I had some fun trying to unify the common logic of part 1 and 2.
+(Part 1 only needed to check which sequences were sorted, and part 2 required to sort the unsorted sequences.)

 ### Day 6: Guard Gallivant

+Another grid puzzle.
+My solution for part 2 feels super brute-forced (check all positions the guard walked on part 1, try out an obstacle in each one of them, and see if the guard gets stuck on a loop) and it's also very inefficient (>100ms), but at least it's simple enough to reason about.

 ### Day 7: Bridge Repair

+A beautiful mathy puzzle.
+The solution was very "naturally recursive".
+And i also had some fun thinking about how to "concatenate" two numbers in base 10 without resorting to converting them to strings, concatenating those, and then parsing the result back to a number.
+Learned about the `ilog10()` method on integers.

 ### Day 8: Resonant Collinearity

+Quite an interesting grid-based puzzle.
+It was a nice excuse of learning/practicing some iterator methods, like `Itertools::into_group_map()` for grouping values into a `HashMap`, or `Iterator::take_while()` for cutting-off the infinite iterators used to generate the antinode lines for part 2.

+I also spent some time yak-shaving a generalized function for both part 1 and 2.
+This was more difficult than expected because the difference between part 1 and 2 revolves around how to generate antinodes, and *how many* antinodes are generated for a given pair of antennas.
+So the generalized function needs to take a closure for getting the antinodes for two given antennas, which is already a generic `Fn()` type, and then these closures need to return an arbitrary number of antinodes, which means they return different kinds of `Iterator`, which is a second level of generic types.
+This extra complexity could've easily been avoided by making the closures just return an owned type, e.g. `Vec<(i64, i64)>`, but it was more fun to find the most generic and allocation-avoiding solution :)

 ### Day 9: Disk Fragmenter

+A typical AoC problem where part 2 becomes much more general and complicated than part 1.
+This time i decided to leave both parts as completely separate solutions, mostly because i found an elegant and simple way of implementing part 1 in terms of just swapping empty blocks (starting from the beginning of the disk) and used blocks (starting from the end of the disk).

 ### Day 10: Hoof It

+First pathfinding problem of this season, and also another grid-walking puzzle.
+This one was rather easy thanks to the use of the `pathfinding` crate, which provides very general functions like `bfs_reach()` for finding all the possible trail ends for a given trailhead, or `count_paths()` for counting how many paths there are between a trailhead and an end.

 ### Day 11: Plutonian Pebbles

+This was one of those typical AoC puzzles where part 1 can be solved naively, and then part 2 is just the same problem, but it bumps up a number that makes the naive solution completely infeasible.
+In this case, because both the time and space requirements of the naive solution grew exponentially: with 25 blinks we were on the ~100K simulated stones, a pretty manageable number, but with 75 blinks we were already on the ~100T stones, which would've required a long time to process, and more memory than i'll probably have access to in my lifetime.

+Luckily the solution was a simple dynamic programming trick: treating stones as groups instead of individual things to simulate.

 ### Day 12: Garden Groups